Lockington - Gunbower

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows five active stops operating in Lockington - Gunbower area.
-These stops serve a mix of bus routes, totaling nine individual routes.
-This network facilitates 40 weekly passenger trips collectively.
+Transport analysis shows five active stops operating within Lockington - Gunbower area.
+These stops offer a mix of bus services.
+Nine individual routes serve these stops, collectively providing forty weekly passenger trips.

-Transport accessibility is rated good, with residents on average located 359 meters from the nearest stop.
+Transport accessibility is rated as good, with residents typically located 359 meters from the nearest transport stop.
 Service frequency averages five trips per day across all routes, equating to approximately eight weekly trips per individual stop.

 Frequently Asked Questions - Transport